Ishqbaaz New PROMO: Shivaay-Anika’s Tashan Begins; Surbhi Promises Double ‘Tadi’ & Less ‘Michmichi’

 Shivaay

 In the promo, Shivaay is seen with Additi Gupta.
-He warns Anika, if she has forgotten that he is Shivaay Singh Oberoi!
+He warns Anika, asks her whether she has forgotten that he is Shivaay Singh Oberoi!

 Shivaay With Additi Gupta